DasaSimo/Interactive-Web-Visualization/README.md

 ### 4. Bubble Graph

-In bubble chart is displayed biodiversity found in each sample.
-Each bubble represents OTU by ID, with labels with Bacteria's identification.
-The size of the bubble displays sample value, and the color identify OTUs.
+In bubble chart is displayed biodiversity of microbial species (OTU) found in each sample.
+Each bubble represents OTU by ID, with labels with species identification.
+The size of the bubble displays the sample value, and the color identify OTUs.
-The function BubbleGraph works to display biodiversity for  selected subject ID.
+The function BubbleGraph works to display biodiversity for the selected subject ID.

 ### 5. Gauge Chart

-The washing frequency (scrubs per week) for selected subject ID is showcased using gauge chart, implemented in function gaugeBar.
+The washing frequency (scrubs per week) for selected subject ID is showcased using the gauge chart, implemented in the function gaugeBar.

 ![Belly Button Biodiversity Dashboard](Biodiversity/Images/Dashboard.png)